 |Mary Pat Kroger's collection (here and below)|

-We also know Doyle was a soldier in the Confederate army and came to Indiana in 1867 and married Lavina Hannah Quigley, a local girl whose family lived in the Farm Hill area south and east of Fairfield.
+Doyle was a soldier in the Confederate army and came to Indiana in 1867 and married Lavina Hannah Quigley, whose family lived in the Farm Hill area south and east of Fairfield.
 The Doyles are buried in Sims-Brier.
+Doyle was a saddle maker and was closely aligned with the Loper family, which made buggies in the town.
+Martha Quigley, Lavina's sister, was married to Alfred Loper.

 Not much about downtown Fairfield changed at any point in the 20th century.
 One wonders what it would look like today.